RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### Appendix D: Glossary

-Agent:
+Agent: A decision-maker that learns to achieve an optimal policy by interacting with its environment (Stapelberg and Malan 2020).

-Actor:
+Actor: Refers to the policy network that learns to map states to actions (Shen 2024).

-Network:
+Network: A function approximator that learns to estimate complex functions, such as value functions or policies, especially in problems with large state and action space (Stapelberg and Malan 2020).

-Policy: "The control strategy of an agent used to make decisions... a mapping from states to actions" (Stapelberg and Malan 2020).
+Policy: "The control strategy of an agent used to make decisions" (Stapelberg and Malan 2020).

 Gradient: The rate of change of loss from a predicted action.